Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types: Feasibility evaluation

 \subsection{Summary}

-In this example, we have demonstrated the usage of \lowkey{} in advanced modeling scenarios, such as metamodeling at arbitrary levels of abstraction and seamless collaboration in the presence of inconsistencies and non-conformance.
-The language engineer's point of view (\secref{sec:elaboration-metamodel}) has shown the development of domain-specific modeling languages with multi-level modeling capabilities. \lowkey{} enabled reusing the metamodel of the case (\figref{fig:mindmapmm}) that was previously defined in an external tool.
-The domain expert's point of view (\secref{sec:elaboration-collaboration}) has demonstrated how real-time collaboration is achieved by CRDTs, irrespectively of the level of linguistic abstraction.
-In addition, we have highlighted how the combination of CRDTs and the Phyical metamodel allows for seamless collaboration in the presence of linguistic inconsistencies.
+In this feasibility evaluation, we have demonstrated the usage of \lowkey{} in advanced modeling scenarios.
+Concerning the requirements formulated in \secref{sec:case}, we have demonstrated that replicas converge (R1) and that, in a timely fashion (R2).
+Both causality (R3) and user intention is preserved (R4).
+The language engineer's point of view (\secref{sec:elaboration-metamodel}) has shown the development of domain-specific modeling languages with multi-level modeling capabilities (R5). \lowkey{} enabled reusing the metamodel of the case (\figref{fig:mindmapmm}) that was previously defined in an external tool (R6).
+The domain expert's point of view (\secref{sec:elaboration-collaboration}) has demonstrated how real-time collaboration is achieved by CRDT, irrespectively of the level of linguistic abstraction (R5).
+In addition, we have highlighted how the combination of CRDT and the Phyical metamodel allows for seamless collaboration in the presence of linguistic inconsistencies and non-conformance (R7).

+\paragraph{Limitations and Threats to validity.} Our evaluation, being a feasibility study, is limited in some aspects.
+First, in \secref{sec:elaboration-metamodel}, we used a simple editor developed for our purposes.
+This setup does not allow for assessing the ease of integration with more complex legacy editors.
+The main problems that might emerge while integrating with an external editor are primarily associated with architectural choices and the lack of technological convergence.
+These limitations pose threat to the external validity of our feasibility evaluation.
+However, these problems are largely mitigated by the relatively loose restrictions the 0MQ-based architecture of \lowkey{} imposes.

+Second, in \secref{sec:elaboration-metamodel}, we used only three collaborators, while this number might be larger in realistic settings.
+User intention~\cite{sun1998achieving} becomes harder to ensure as the number of collaborators increases.
+The lower number of collaborators in our evaluation might threaten conclusion validity.
+However, these threats are mainly restricted to usability edge cases and do not affect the structural correctness of collaboratively developed models.

+Finally, the relatively short example scenarios do not allow observing scalability issues of CRDT caused by the continuously growing number of accumulated messages.
+However, scalability concerns have not been the focus of this evaluation and we consider the topic future work.